On the trail of BBC1 crime drama The Coroner in South Devon

 Essentials:

-At holiday home for four at Leonards Cove can be booked from £204.50 for a week at this time of year.
-Leonards Cove.co.uk
+A holiday home for four at Leonards Cove can be booked from £204.50 for a week at this time of year. leonardscove.co.uk

 For more information on South Devon, go to: visitsouthdevon.co.uk